Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 I have been eating at Wingstop for a long time now, and I’ve never even considered ordering the Garlic Parm.
 There are just too many other flavors that appeal to me first.

-Though I am not huge on parmesan cheese, there are a couple of big wins happening here.
-For one, the parm is muted and the garlic is strong.
+Though I am not a huge fan of Parmesan cheese, there are a couple of big wins happening here.
+For one, the parm is muted and the garlic is pungent.
 Love that.
-Two, this is a dry rub, so the fried chicken stays nice and crispy.
-All in all, one of Wingstop’s most solid wing flavors.
-I had no idea.
+Two, this is a dry rub, so the fried chicken stays nice and crispy—all in all, one of Wingstop’s most solid wing flavors.
+Right in front of my nose, and I had no idea.

 8. Cajun